 Likewise, environment plays a part in productivity.
 Going back to Kellogg, he said, “environments, schedules, and rituals restructure the writing process and amplify performance.”
 Which, if you can parse out the academic language, is saying that we structure our creative time around our daily schedule, the places we’re in, and other rituals.
 This kind of thinking applies to everyone.

 For example, I rarely respond to non-urgent emails after about 3 PM.
 Why?
 I craft much more coherent and thoughtful words in the morning.
 Another example is that I almost never take notes on my computer.
 For sustained drafting, I can write on my computer for a long time.
 But notes are more concise and meaningful if I draft them by hand.
-Later, I’ll transcribe those notes and save them in Evernote.
+Later, I’ll transcribe those notes and save them.

 Writing And Productivity